mistapee/dups1-doubleupfightpad/README.md

 left side of rp2040zero's gpio are free, and gpio found on other side of the rp2040 are free.

-2) Ordering your own, flashing from fresh upload gerber to pcb fab leave everything on default. silkscreen whatever colouur or just off. using the cheapest China shipping still arrived to the UK in just over a week, and somewhere like JLCPCB it's worth increasing the quantity to get more for the same money. a new customer on some services (like AllPCB) can get 20 of these PCBs and sent with FedEx on offer for about £2 all-in, play the game and show them some real business at some point too.
+2) Ordering your own, flashing from fresh.

+upload gerber to pcb fab leave everything on default. silkscreen whatever colouur or just off. using the cheapest China shipping still arrived to the UK in just over a week, and somewhere like JLCPCB it's worth increasing the quantity to get more for the same money. a new customer on some services (like AllPCB) can get 20 of these PCBs and sent with FedEx on offer for about £2 all-in, play the game and show them some real business at some point too.